An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Technical proofs

 \subsection{Technical lemma}

-It is well known that the sum of a convex function and a strongly convex function defined on the same domain is strongly convex.
-The following lemma presents a simple result that, to the best of our knowledge, has not been explicitly stated in the existing literature.
-Specifically, we demonstrate the strong convexity of the sum of a convex function and a strongly convex function defined on the Cartesian product of their domains.
+The following lemma presents a result that, to the best of our knowledge, has not been explicitly stated in the existing literature.
+Specifically, we demonstrate {a strong convexity type property for} the sum of a convex function and a strongly convex function defined on the Cartesian product of their domains.

 \begin{lemma} Let $p :{X} \subset \R^n\rightarrow \R$ be an $\alpha$-strongly convex differentiable function and $q: Y\subseteq \R^n\rightarrow \R$ be a convex differentiable function.
 If $(x^*, y^*)$ minimizes $p(x)+q(y)$ over $(x,y)\in Q\subseteq X\times Y$ a convex set, then